-US stocks dip as December hiring report fails to inspire
+Higher wages push stocks to records, but Dow misses 20,000

 - Man dangling by neck from Colorado ski lift saved by professional slackliner

+Bond prices fell.
+The yield on the 10-year Treasury note rose to 2.42 percent from 2.35 percent.
+Higher bond yields mean higher interest rates, which allow banks to make more money on lending.
+Investment banks and other financial firms did better than the rest of the market Friday afternoon.
+SunTrust Banks rose 63 cents, or 1.1 percent, to $55.53 and Goldman Sachs jumped $3.58, or 1.5 percent, to $244.90.

+Companies that pay large dividends, including phone companies and real estate investment trusts, lagged the market as bond yields rose.
+Those stocks are often compared to bonds because of the steady income they provide.
+AT&T gave up 84 cents, or 2 percent, to $41.32 and Crown Castle International fell $1.74, or 2 percent, to $85.50.

-DAY IN COURT: Amgen climbed and Sanofi and Regeneron Pharmaceuticals fell after a court moved to block sales of Sanofi and Regeneron’s cholesterol drug Praluent.
+Amgen climbed and Sanofi and Regeneron Pharmaceuticals fell after a court moved to block sales of Sanofi and Regeneron’s cholesterol drug Praluent.
 A federal jury ruled in March that Praluent infringes on two patents that belong to Amgen.
 Both are costly biotech drugs designed to be injected once or twice a month.
 Sanofi and Regeneron said they will appeal the ruling, which came from U.S. District Court in Delaware.

-ENERGY: Benchmark U.S. crude shed 3 cents to $53.73 a barrel in New York.
-Brent crude, which is used to price oil sold internationally, lost 20 cents to $56.69 a barrel in London.
+U.S. crude oil rose 23 cents to close at $53.99 a barrel in New York.
+Brent crude, which is used to price oil sold internationally, added 21 cents to close at $57.10 a barrel in London.

+In other energy trading, wholesale gasoline slipped less than 1 cent to $1.63 a gallon.
+Heating oil rose 1 cent to $1.70 a gallon.
+Natural gas rose 1 cent to $3.29 per 1,000 cubic feet.

-OVERSEAS: Germany’s DAX fell 0.2 percent and the FTSE 100 in Britain was little changed.
-The CAC-40 of France was 0.2 percent lower.
+The FTSE 100 index in Britain inched up 0.2 percent.
+It’s risen nine days in a row and is at all-time highs.
+Germany’s DAX edged up 0.1 percent and the CAC-40 of France rose 0.2 percent.
 Japan’s benchmark Nikkei 225 index lost 0.3 percent while the Kospi in South Korea added 0.4 percent.
 In Hong Kong, the Hang Seng advanced 0.2 percent.

 AP Markets Writer Marley Jay can be reached at http://twitter.com/MarleyJayAP His work can be found at http://bigstory.ap.org/journalist/marley-jay